 A variety of medications can have a negative effect on the voice.
 These include prescription medications, over-the-counter medications, and herbal remedies.
 If you feel that your medication is adversely affecting your voice, consult your physician.
+Continue reading to learn more about the effects of medication on the voice.

 Vocal Cords and Dryness